 - The school actively celebrates its rich diversity both culturally and socially.
-There are 42 first languages spoken by children in school .
-Approx 55% of children have English as an additional language. - 33% of children are in receipt of Free School Meals and approximately 70% of children in school are considered to have some barrier to learning relating either to language, special educational needs, social deprivation or safeguarding issues - The school uses its pupil premium highly effectively to target and support identified children and groups with evidence of positive outcomes. - The Town Field 10 skills for life and learning provide children with a framework to develop lifelong learning skills and ensure that they are well prepared and equipped for their next stage in their education.
-The TF10 skills are fully embedded within all aspects of the school's work and frequently referred to by staff, pupils and parents. - The school's commitment to a broad and balanced curriculum is evidenced by its recent awards including; Artsmark Gold award, Leeds Beckett Mental health Award- Silver and PSQM in science. - The school community comprises of children and families from a wide range of social contexts.
+There are 42 first languages spoken by children in school.
+Approx 57% of children have English as an additional language.
+Currently 63% of our children in F1 have English as an additional language. - 33% of children are in receipt of Free School Meals and approximately 70% of children in school are considered to have some barrier to learning relating either to language, special educational needs, social deprivation or safeguarding issues. - The school uses its pupil premium highly effectively to target and support identified children and groups with evidence of positive outcomes. - The Town Field 10 skills for life and learning provide children with a framework to develop lifelong learning skills and ensure that they are well prepared and equipped for their next stage in their education.
+The TF10 skills are fully embedded within all aspects of the school's work and frequently referred to by staff, pupils and parents.

+- The school's commitment to a broad and balanced curriculum is evidenced by its recent awards including; Artsmark Gold award, Leeds Beckett Mental health Award- Silver, Music Mark and PSQM in science.
+The school is working towards the Leeds Beckett Anti-Racism Award. - The school community comprises of children and families from a wide range of social contexts.
 The Index of Multiple Deprivation score for the school is 37.6, the national average being 23.3 and LA average 32.7.
 50% of our children come in the bottom 10% of deprivation measures nationally (band E).
 Consequently, a high percentage of children have some additional barriers to learning